 Living Arts College main campus program offerings in the allied health arena (shown in this catalog) are housed in a 5,000SF wing at the Raleigh location.
 The facility is complete with classrooms and a dedicated medical laboratory.
-Note: The main campus does not offer the Massage Therapy or Esthetic Arts programs.
+Note: The main campus does not offer the Massage Therapy program.

-Living Arts College High Point is housed in a beautifully appointed and technologically advanced 24,000 square foot building located at major intersection in High Point, North Carolina.
+Living Arts College High Point is housed in a beautifully appointed and technologically advanced 24,000 square foot building located on a major highway in High Point, North Carolina.
 The site is comprised of lecture, clinic and laboratory space.
 Labs and classrooms have coordinated wall treatments and are sound dampened.
-A resource center, student break area, reception, admissions, administrative and faculty offices complete this attractive learning environment.
+A Resource Center, student break area, reception, admissions, administrative and faculty offices complete this attractive learning environment.
 Equipment at the campus is appropriate for the programs offered and classroom instruction.
 Equipment includes, but is not limited to computers, microscopes and laboratory items, tables, white boards and display aids.